This blog may contain affiliate links. Read our disclosure policy for more info.

 My first real hike was in Patagonia.
-I jumped right in the deep end conquering a 5-day 120-kilometer-long hike.
+I jumped right into the deep end conquering a 5-day 120-kilometer (75 miles) long hike.
 I didn’t have a guide, I carried my own food and gear, and literally almost died.
 But since that day, I’ve learned a lot and consider myself somewhat of a hiking expert.

 Since moving to Queenstown, New Zealand I hike all the time.
 There are some really incredible hikes on the South Island that people with any experience can do.
 But to be honest, most of the best hikes are a little challenging.

 So if you’re like I once was, and want to go hiking but don’t have any experience, don’t worry.
 I’ve written this blog just for you!
 It includes 17 different hiking tips for beginners.
 These are things I wish I would’ve known before my first hike as well as tips that’ll help you choose the right hike and ensure you have a great time!

 17 Useful Hiking Tips for Beginners